+It is a server-side open-source technology developed by Facebook to optimize RESTful API calls.
+It is a data query language and an execution engine.
 The schemas in GraphQL can be written in GraphQL Schema Definition Language or SDL.
 SDL is easy to understand and simple to learn.
-The schemas in It are strongly typed which are helpful for developers in ways which were not possible to benefit from the APIs without schemas.
+On the other hand, the schemas in It are strongly typed, which is helpful for developers in ways that could not benefit from the APIs without schemas.

-How does GraphQL make working so easy?
+How does GraphQL make Working so Easy?

-It reduces the data amount that is transferred across the wire and by being choiceful about the data depending upon whatever client’s needs are.
-Therefore, the mobile client fetches less information as it is needed on a smaller screen.
-Biggest problems with most of the APIs today is that they’re deficient of strong contracts for what their operations should look like.
+- It reduces the data amount transferred across the wire and is choiceful about the data depending on the client’s needs.
+Therefore, the mobile client fetches less information as needed on a smaller screen.
+The biggest problem with most APIs today is that they’re deficient in strong contracts for what their operations should look like.

 What can you do with GraphQL?

-GraphQL APIs have a strongly typed schema
+GraphQL APIs have a strongly typed schema.

-- No overfetching and underfetching
+- No over fetching and under fetching

 - It enables rapid product development

-Why do we need it and Why should we use GraphQL?
+Why do we need it, and why should we use GraphQL?

-Who is the right audience for learning GraphQL technologies?
+Who is the Right Audience for Learning GraphQL Technologies?

-GraphQL is available for a large audience.
+It is available for a large audience.
 They include the client-side and server-side since they provide a large ecosystem of libraries for both sides.

-How this technology will help you in career growth?
+How will this Technology help you in Career Growth?

-This has been a guide to What is GraphQL.
-Here we discuss the working, required skills, scope, career growth and advantages of GraphQL.
+This has been a guide to What is GraphQL?
+Here we discuss the working, required skills, scope, career growth, and advantages of GraphQL.
 You can also go through our other suggested articles to learn more –